Gamified Habit Formation: How Game Loops Build 88-Day Habits

 Pick 4 habits across different life domains:

-Maximum daily XP: 40 (on weekdays with all four habits) or 25 (weekends without the work block).
-Add in the streak multiplier after 7 days and a random 2x roll, and your weekly XP range becomes 175-400+.
-That variance keeps it interesting.
+Maximum daily XP: 40 on weekdays with all four habits, or 25 on weekends without the work block.
+Layer in the streak multiplier after 7 days and the random 2x roll, and your weekly XP range opens up to roughly 175 to 400+.
+That built-in variance is the feature, not a rounding error; it is what keeps a week from feeling identical to the last one.

 Badge Milestones to Set Up